eneisen-ibm/copilot-workshop-labs/lab_1/README.md

 **Tip**: Use Copilot's inline chat (Ctrl+I / Cmd+I) to describe what you want the function to do.

-### Task 3: Edit Mode - Code Completion for Analysis Functions
+### Task 3: Agent Mode - Code Completion for Analysis Functions
 **Objective**: Complete the analysis functions using GitHub Copilot's edit mode

 1. **Open `src/analysis.c`**